-All staff should be aware that children can abuse other children (often referred to as childon-child abuse).
+All staff should be aware that children can abuse other children (often referred to as child-on-child abuse).
 And that it can happen both inside and outside of school and online.
 It is important that all staff recognise the indicators and signs of child-on-child abuse and know how to identify it and respond to reports.

 All staff should understand, that even if there no reports in school it does not mean it's not happening, it may be the case that it is just not being reported.
-As such, it is important if staff have any concerns regarding child-on-child abuse they should speak to the DSL (or deputy) and record these using the school/college's safeguarding system; CPOMS.
-Training will be given to all new members of staff on induction.
+As such, it is important if staff have any concerns regarding child-on-child abuse they should speak to the DSL (or deputy) and record these using the school/college's safeguarding system.
+CPOMs will be used for all recording of concerns and corresponding actions.
+All behaviour incidents will be recorded also.

 It is essential that all staff understand the importance of challenging inappropriate behaviours between children, many of which are listed below, that are abusive in nature.
-Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
+Downplaying certain behaviours, for example dismissing sexual harassment as "just"

+banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.

 Child-on-child abuse is most likely to include, but may not be limited to:

-- bullying (including cyberbullying, prejudice-based and discriminatory bullying) - Abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse') - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse) - sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence) - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - Consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery) - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element)
+- bullying (including cyberbullying, prejudice-based and discriminatory bullying) - Abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse') - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse) - sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence) - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. - Consensual and non-consensual sharing of nude and semi nude images and or videos10 (also known as sexting or youth produced sexual imagery) - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element)

-All staff should be clear about the school's policy and procedures with regards to child-onchild abuse and the important role they have to play in preventing it and responding where they believe a child may be at risk from it.
-This is to be recorded on CPOMs under safeguarding child on child abuse.
+All staff should be clear about the school's policy and procedures with regards to child-onchild abuse and the important role they must play in preventing it and responding where they believe a child may be at risk from it. [cross reference or link to school policy]